w3kp/tiktok-downloader/README.md

 Windows users need to use Cygwin or WSL to run bash scripts.
 Most Linux distributions and macOS[^1] should have bash already installed.

+Simply downloaded `tiktok-downloader.sh` from the files above.
 Like all bash scripts, the file has to be marked as exectuable.
 To do this, open a terminal window and paste `chmod +x /path/to/tiktok-downloader.sh`.
 Once that is done, you can double-click it to run.

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).